dhermes/tailsk8s/15-cleaning-up.md

 in the `k8s-node-down.sh` [script][2].
 When the **last** node leaves the cluster, i.e. the entire cluster is being torn down, there is a modified `k8s-final-down.sh` [script][3].
-In addition to Kubernetes nodes, we also brought up a bare metal load balance, so there is a `k8s-load-balancer-down.sh` [script][4] to turn that down as well.
+In addition to Kubernetes nodes, we also brought up a bare metal load balancer, so there is a `k8s-load-balancer-down.sh` [script][4] to turn that down as well.

 ### Most Nodes